 Combining the best of computer learning and traditional classroom instruction, Quia Books allow publishers to mix and match closed-ended, computer-scorable questions with open-ended questions that are gradable by students' actual instructors.
 To date, more than 450 secondary- and higher-education language textbooks have been published on the Quia Books platform.
 These books are used in language courses ranging from Spanish and French to Chinese, Latin and Arabic.

 Our attention turned toward math in 2007, when we introduced IXL, a groundbreaking platform and curriculum for K—12 math education.
-As the world's most comprehensive math practice program, IXL covers more than more than 3,000 distinct math topics with algorithmically generated questions, meaning that every question is unique, and students never see repeats no matter how long they practise.
+IXL delivers a deeply engaging learning experience and covers more than 3,000 distinct maths topics.
+Questions are algorithmically generated, meaning students will never see the same question twice no matter how long they practise.
 Following the success of our math launch, we expanded IXL to include English language arts in 2013, offering unlimited, targeted practice of grammar, spelling and vocabulary.
 For teachers, IXL provides unparalleled insight into student performance through business-caliber reports and data analysis tools.
 IXL is now used in more than 15,000 schools as well as at home by families worldwide.